By Ed Staskus

 “We have found massage to be effective for chronic pain syndromes,” confirmed Tiffany Field, director of the Touch Research Institute at the University of Miami School of Medicine.

-“Chavutti-Thai helps to break up the adhesions in the muscles and connective tissues,” Jennifer said.
+“Chavutti-Thai helps to break up the adhesions in the muscles and connective tissues,” said Mrs. Beam.
 “Many people say they have gotten longer-lasting results from the treatment, more profound results, and more range of motion in their hips and shoulder girdles.”

 As much as addressing muscle and skeletal pain is a primary focus of massage therapy, Jennifer Beam also brings the awareness to her practice that stress may just as likely be the reason for physical distress.